wodanaz/adaptiPhy/applications/readme.md

 First download all the files and save them in a proper directory.

-Next, follow the steps in
+Next, follow the steps in https://github.com/wodanaz/adaptiPhy/blob/master/applications/SARS_CoV_2_Evolution.md

+Once is done, you will get a table with the results from adaptiPhy, PhyloFit and PhastCons